Azure/fta-architecturalreview/articles/devtest.md

 * **Are you aware of the Azure Resource Manager template best practices?
 Have you designed your Azure Resource Manager templates with these in mind?**

-    Determine whether the template has been parameterised, so that it can be easily deployed across multiple environments, or whether parameters have been limited and a t-shirt sizing approach has been used.
+    Determine whether the template has been parameterized, so that it can be easily deployed across multiple environments, or whether parameters have been limited and a t-shirt sizing approach has been used.

     There are a number of other practices that are recommended.
-These can be reviewed in those articls linked in the associated documentation.
+These can be reviewed in those articles linked in the associated documentation.

     > [Understand the structure and syntax of Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-best-practices)
     >